-- (a) Increase the hazard scores for projects with potential to adversely affect Impacted Communities to ensure more projects are subject to discretionary review. - (b) Address ambiguities and antiquated terminology that complicate administration of the ordinance. - (c) Require preparation of a plan to prevent and remediate any contaminant releases, along with bonds or other financial assurances that guarantee remediation plans are implemented, for projects in areas subject to sea-level rise or tsunami inundation.\
+- (a) Increase the hazard scores for projects with potential to adversely affect Impacted Communities to ensure more projects are subject to discretionary review. - (b) Address ambiguities and antiquated terminology that complicate administration of the ordinance.\

-With input from residents of Impacted Communities, amend County Ordinance Code Title 8 - Zoning to create an Impacted Communities Overlay Zone that applies to areas within and adjacent to Impacted Communities and establishes requirements for discretionary permits for nonresidential developments of 25,000 square feet or more.
-The overlay zone will include additional required project findings that promote environmental justice, health, and safety.
+With input from residents of Impacted Communities, amend County Ordinance Code Title 8 - Zoning to create an Impacted Communities Overlay Zone that applies to areas within and adjacent to Impacted Communities.
+Heavy industrial projects and commercial and light industrial projects resulting in 25,000 square feet or more of gross habitable floor area within the overlay zone will be required to satisfy additional discretionary permit findings that promote environmental justice, health, safety, and economic prosperity.
 Projects able to satisfy the required findings will:

-- (a) Provide benefits that support the community objectives, such as those identified in the Community Profile. - (b) Provide economic benefits for the community. - (c) Avoid unwelcome permanent displacement of existing residents or businesses in the community. - (d) Support community resiliency, cohesion, and safety. - (e) Positively impact health and quality of life within the community.
+- (a) Provide benefits that support the community objectives, such as those identified in the Community Profile. - (b) Provide economic benefits, including jobs, for residents of the community. - (c) Avoid unwelcome permanent displacement of existing residents or businesses. - Support community resiliency, cohesion, and safety. - Positively impact health and quality of life within the community.